fmcosta/confront/readme.md

 	"port": "3333",
 	"hostname": "sample.foo.com",
 	"safeMode": true,
-	"someParam": "was speficied in package.json{config.someParam}",
+	"someParam": ...was speficied in package.json{config.someParam}
-	"aSetting": "(found in config.json)"
+	"aSetting": ...found in config.json, for example
 }
  */

 ```

+See [a relative link](options.md) for a list of options.